syhner/dotfiles/README.md

   sed -i '' "s/macbook/$(hostname)/" flake.nix
   ```

-- (optional: not necessary if using nix-darwin or NixOS, as system home-manager is set up as a system module) If using home-manager standalone (which supports any platform where the nix package manager is available) then install and run home-manager.
+- (optional: not necessary if using nix-darwin or NixOS, as system home-manager is set up as a system module) If wanting to use home-manager as a standalone module (which supports any platform where the nix package manager is available) install and run home-manager.

   ```sh
   mkdir -p ~/.config/nix